lee0c/lee0c.github.io/_posts/2026/2026-01-08-comparing-text-editors.md

 I'm fucking depressed.
 No, not like mental health depressed (okay, look, that too, but that's not relevant here).
 Looking to switch text editors, I reviewed 6 different options...and what I found didn't thrill me.

-> this post contains comparison tables that are far more viewable on desktop
+> this post contains comparison tables that are far more viewable on desktop/tablet

 ## the editors